Published Jun 30th,2020 & updated on Sep 25th, 2020

 Peer comparison in postsecondary can be unnerving.
 The bell curve inspires gnarly competition, there is only a limited number of jobs when you graduate, and everyone seems to have it all together except you.
 Sound familiar?

 University students are in a developmental phase that creates so much uncertainty and ambiguity.
 You’re not quite ready to hit an industry but at the same time, you’ve also grown a lot since getting to uni.
 To orient yourself, you need a relative point and so you turn to your peer students to see what direction they’re going in.
-Just remember that everyone has a different learning pace and learning style.
+Before you get too far down the path of comparing yourself to others, just remember that everyone has a different learning pace and learning style.
 What’s right for your friend may not be right for you.

 Students With ADHD